Sign up to receive this politics summary by email before 9am every morning

 The Guardian reports that Nick Clegg will today make “a pitch to younger voters by making an announcement on a new youth training policy via Twitter, Facebook and YouTube.”
 Clegg said, “Many young people feel cheated by this recession and let down by politicians.
 Facebook, YouTube and Twitter play just as important a role as TV or newspapers in their lives.
 Politicians can’t ignore new and social media if they want to connect with the next generation of voters.”

 The Republicans have won Ted Kennedy’s Senate seat in Massachusetts, traditionally one of the safest Democratic states in the country.
 The Guardian details how Scott Brown, a truck-driving National Guardsman, beat Martha Coakley, the state attorney general, by 52 per cent to 47 per cent.
 The win robs the Democrats of their filibuster-proof 60-40 majority in the Senate and throws into doubt the future of Obama’s health reform plan.
 The FT reports Democratic congressmen Barney Frank of Massachusetts and Anthony Weiner of New York warning that a loss for Ms Coakley would “kill” hopes of passing their healthcare reform bill.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.